GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/README.md

 * [./gauges](./gauges) -- Tide-gauge data used for model testing, and gauge locations stored by the model.

 * [./optimal_sampling](./optimal_sampling) -- A script that implements the offshore analysis of various Monte-Carlo schemes (prior to high-resolution inundation simulation).
 It creates Figures 2,3,4,5,6,7,8 from the paper (and many others that are not used in the paper).
-It also reports various statistics.
+It also reports various statistics which summarise the performance of different Monte-Carlo schemes.

 * [./sources](./sources) -- Code to select the particular set of random scenarios that were used for the onshore PTHA computations.
 Also information on the source-models used for comparison with historic events.